dotnet/android/Documentation/guides/building-apps/build-items.md

 Supports [Android Assets](https://developer.android.com/guide/topics/resources/providing-resources#OriginalFiles),
 files that would be included in the `assets` folder in a Java Android project.

-Starting with .NET 9 the `AndroidAsset` ItemGroup also supports additional metadata for generating [Asset Packs](https://developer.android.com/guide/playcore/asset-delivery).
-Adding the `AssetPack` attribute to and `AndroidAsset` will automatically generate an asset pack of that name.
+Starting with .NET 9 the `@(AndroidAsset)` build action also supports additional metadata for generating [Asset Packs](https://developer.android.com/guide/playcore/asset-delivery).
+The `%(AndroidAsset.AssetPack)` metadata can be used to automatically generate an asset pack of that name.
 This feature is only supported when the [`$(AndroidPackageFormat)`](#androidpackageformat) is set to `.aab`.
 The following example will place `movie2.mp4` and `movie3.mp4` in separate asset packs.

 ```xml
 <ItemGroup>